Thomas Shafer, Ph.D.

 GitHub, Google Scholar, LinkedIn

-I've toyed with computer programs since programming for the web in high school, and my graduate studies let me apply computational tools to physical theory.
-Now, serving as a Lead Scientist, I get to mentor data scientists and study interesting problems while also contributing technically to help our clients.
+Serving as a Principal Data Scientist, I get to mentor other data scientists, study interesting problems, and contribute technically to help our clients.
 Over the last few years, I've led and contributed to major projects applying Bayesian modeling, graph analytics, deep learning for computer vision, and much more.

 Skills in Brief